ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-What Actually Happens When a Popular npm Maintainer Just… Disappears - <a href="https://sarathm09.medium.com/what-actually-happens-when-a-popular-npm-maintainer-just-disappears-1e9b5d5252ba?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Stopped SSH-ing Into My Server to Deploy — Here’s the 30 Lines of YAML That Replaced It - <a href="https://medium.com/@khawaja.muhammad.mushood/i-stopped-ssh-ing-into-my-server-to-deploy-heres-the-30-lines-of-yaml-that-replaced-it-f78689c7fa45?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sarath S`**
+✍️ **posted by `Khawaja Muhammad Mushood`**

-<blockquote>Last month I went through the lockfile of an old project and checked the last publish date of every direct dependency.
-Four of them hadn’t…
+<blockquote>Automatic Node.js deployments on any VPS, using GitHub Actions, PM2, and a shell script that lives on the server.
 Continue reading on Medium »</blockquote>

 <h3>2.
-TanStack Query in React and Next.js: The Setup That Actually Works in 2026 - <a href="https://medium.com/@learning.anand01/tanstack-query-in-react-and-next-js-the-setup-that-actually-works-in-2026-e084f0f33a0c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Problem: App Fatigue & High Delivery Commissions - <a href="https://medium.com/@sdeepranjan13/the-problem-app-fatigue-high-delivery-commissions-aef7af7dad73?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anand Tiwari `**
+✍️ **posted by `Sdeepranjan`**

-<blockquote>Most tutorials you’ll find are two major versions out of date.
+<blockquote>In campus hubs, food courts, and local restaurants, customers face app fatigue.
+Downloading a 100MB food delivery app, creating an account…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Getting Started with Apollo Federation and NestJS: Building a Unified GraphQL Supergraph. - <a href="https://medium.com/@philonasebastian44/getting-started-with-apollo-federation-and-nestjs-building-a-unified-graphql-supergraph-d1393e642745?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+No More nodemon or dotenv?
+Node.js Can Handle It Now - <a href="https://joodi.medium.com/no-more-nodemon-or-dotenv-node-js-can-handle-it-now-509ab804c485?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Philona Sebastian`**
+✍️ **posted by `Joodi`**

-<blockquote>GraphQL has grown popular for its flexible data-fetching capabilities, but as projects expand, managing all the data in a single…
+<blockquote>You might not need two popular packages in your Node.js projects anymore.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Load Balancer: O Herói Invisível que Mantém Aplicações Online - <a href="https://medium.com/@brunomestres/load-balancer-o-her%C3%B3i-invis%C3%ADvel-que-mant%C3%A9m-aplica%C3%A7%C3%B5es-online-4d48b86b2195?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Tried Nub, the New Node.js Toolkit That Wants to Replace npm, npx, tsx, pnpm, and nvm - <a href="https://medium.com/@deykirtyauritro/i-tried-nub-the-new-node-js-toolkit-that-wants-to-replace-npm-npx-tsx-pnpm-and-nvm-0a93dbd90ffb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Brunomestres`**
+✍️ **posted by `Deykirtyauritro`**

-<blockquote>Nos dias atuais, milhares — e em muitos casos milhões — de pessoas acessam aplicações simultaneamente, gerando requisições a cada segundo…
+<blockquote>Every few months, the JavaScript ecosystem gives developers another shiny tool.
+Most disappear.
+Some become standards.
+A very small number…
 Continue reading on Medium »</blockquote>

 <h3>5.
-What is a Vector Database?
-(And Why RAG Can’t Work Without It) - <a href="https://medium.com/ai-engineering-simplified/what-is-a-vector-database-and-why-rag-cant-work-without-it-badaf7d95e70?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building an Interactive Node.js CLI with the readline Module - <a href="https://deepakjais.medium.com/building-an-interactive-node-js-cli-with-the-readline-module-c2703534891f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Priyanka Mali`**
+✍️ **posted by `Deepak`**

-<blockquote>365 Days of AI · Day 18 · ~5 min read
+<blockquote>If you’ve ever wanted your Node.js script to pause, ask a question, and wait for a person to type an answer, you don’t need a third-party…
-Continue reading on AI Engineering Simplified »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Robust Error Handling & Resilient Async Workflows in Modern Node.js (2026 Edition) - <a href="https://habtesoft.medium.com/robust-error-handling-resilient-async-workflows-in-modern-node-js-2026-edition-62aada9bdfea?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding JavaScript Call Stack, Callback Queue & Microtask Queue (The Complete Beginner’s… - <a href="https://medium.com/@irshadidrisi9211/understanding-javascript-call-stack-callback-queue-microtask-queue-the-complete-beginners-e870452ab7ce?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `habtesoft`**
+✍️ **posted by `Backend WIzard`**

-<blockquote>In Part 1, we established a clean, modular foundation by structuring applications into domain components and separating transport from…
+<blockquote>Have You Ever Wondered Why Promise.then() Runs Before setTimeout()?
 Continue reading on Medium »</blockquote>

 <h3>7.
-How to Handle Background Tasks and Worker Processes using BullMQ - <a href="https://medium.com/@aumairasad/how-to-handle-background-tasks-and-worker-processes-using-bullmq-5dec32218a1a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building AI Agents with OpenAI Agents SDK (TypeScript) — Part 4: Structured Output and Bulletproof… - <a href="https://medium.com/@shahyash1136/building-ai-agents-with-openai-agents-sdk-typescript-part-4-structured-output-and-bulletproof-653e21009747?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Umair Asad`**
+✍️ **posted by `Yash Shah`**

-<blockquote>In this article, I will show you how to use background tasks and workers in your applications so that you do not end up blocking the event…
+<blockquote>Welcome to the Series
 Continue reading on Medium »</blockquote>

+<h3>8.
+Testing Strategies for Enterprise Quality in Modern Node.js (2026 Edition) - <a href="https://habtesoft.medium.com/testing-strategies-for-enterprise-quality-in-modern-node-js-2026-edition-88cb6053e771?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `habtesoft`**

+<blockquote>In Part 1, we organized our application into modular business components with clean layer boundaries.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Perfectly Pointed Tooltips: Building Corner-Aware Tooltips with Modern CSS - <a href="https://er-raj-aryan.medium.com/perfectly-pointed-tooltips-building-corner-aware-tooltips-with-modern-css-c3742333c2ef?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I Stopped Trusting AI-Generated Laravel Code Blindly — And the Review Checklist I Use Now - <a href="https://sadiqueali.medium.com/why-i-stopped-trusting-ai-generated-laravel-code-blindly-and-the-review-checklist-i-use-now-9d783aceb23a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Er Raj Aryan`**
+✍️ **posted by `Sadique Ali`**

-<blockquote>Tooltips look simple.
+<blockquote>Missing validation, wrong relationship types, absent authorization checks, queries that work on SQLite but break on MySQL, and the…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Lazy Loading & Code Splitting: Why React Native Isn’t the Web (and How Re.Pack Changes (OTA) That) - <a href="https://medium.com/@shivanshugupta1109/lazy-loading-code-splitting-why-react-native-isnt-the-web-and-how-re-pack-changes-ota-that-de4303be0a1c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+One Mac.
+Two GitHub Accounts.
+Zero Authentication Problems. - <a href="https://medium.com/@uyanhewagetr/one-mac-two-github-accounts-zero-authentication-problems-2074f5c4ad4b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shivanshugupta`**
+✍️ **posted by `Thisharika Rangani`**

-<blockquote>If you’ve worked in both React (web) and React Native, you’ve probably written the exact same line of code in both places:
+<blockquote>If you’re like me, you probably have more than one GitHub account — one for personal projects and another for work or a side business.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Most stamp makers let you design for free, then charge you to download.
-I built one that doesn’t. - <a href="https://medium.com/@jimmyliu010104/most-stamp-makers-let-you-design-for-free-then-charge-you-to-download-i-built-one-that-doesnt-5a030705e4d5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Moving Files Between My Own Devices Is Still More Complicated Than It Should Be - <a href="https://medium.com/@heyuyang1994/why-moving-files-between-my-own-devices-is-still-more-complicated-than-it-should-be-8da875a4a278?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jim Liu`**
+✍️ **posted by `Heyuyang`**

-<blockquote>I was making a company seal for an invoice template last week, hit “download,” and got a paywall.
-The design was free.
-The file wasn’t.
+<blockquote>Why Moving Files Between My Own Devices Is Still More Complicated Than It Should Be
 Continue reading on Medium »</blockquote>

 <h3>4.
-How to Bypass Cloud Video Latency via Client-Side WebM Encoding (Pass Core Web Vitals) - <a href="https://medium.com/@devislion77/how-to-bypass-cloud-video-latency-via-client-side-webm-encoding-pass-core-web-vitals-cdcb90026d92?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Developers Struggle to Get Real Experience (And How I'm Trying to Change It) - <a href="https://medium.com/@ignatrabicenko/why-developers-struggle-to-get-real-experience-and-how-im-trying-to-change-it-c7f84ed3ac10?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Devis Lion`**
+✍️ **posted by `marynat`**

-<blockquote>The modern digital landscape operates under a ruthless metric: instant interactive responsiveness.
-Whether you run global e-commerce…
+<blockquote>Many developers can learn how to code, but finding real projects and gaining practical  experience is still a challenge.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Your Microservices Are Not Distributed Systems Yet - <a href="https://ai.plainenglish.io/your-microservices-are-not-distributed-systems-yet-8498aee5ea7a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Browser Is Becoming an AI Coworker, and Developers Should Pay Attention - <a href="https://medium.com/lets-code-future/the-browser-is-becoming-an-ai-coworker-and-developers-should-pay-attention-60580d4ebfe8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Software News`**
+✍️ **posted by `CodeWithYog`**

-<blockquote>Twelve repos and a shared database is a monolith with extra latency.
+<blockquote>AI browsers can now read tabs, compare information, draft emails, fill forms, and fulfil web tasks.
-Continue reading on Artificial Intelligence in Plain English »</blockquote>
+Continue reading on Let’s Code Future »</blockquote>

 <h3>6.
-Your Microservice Architecture Has a Hidden Database Problem - <a href="https://blog.stackademic.com/your-microservice-architecture-has-a-hidden-database-problem-38a4b244d2e6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+15 AI Side Hustles You Can Start This Weekend (From Home, With $0–$50) - <a href="https://medium.com/@aidvantage.ai/15-ai-side-hustles-you-can-start-this-weekend-from-home-with-0-50-eb45445c0508?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dev Yusuf Seyitoglu`**
+✍️ **posted by `Aidvantage Ai`**

-<blockquote>You drew service boxes.
-The data plane still looks like a monolith.
-On-call can tell.
+<blockquote>Looking for a side hustle you can run from home?
+These 15 AI-powered side gigs require minimal startup cash, work around your day job, and…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-My Next.js Docker Image Was 1.8GB.
-Here’s How I Got It to 217MB - <a href="https://arnab-k.medium.com/my-next-js-docker-image-was-1-8gb-heres-how-i-got-it-to-217mb-bfb390ec8c43?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Shopify vs WooCommerce vs Custom Build: What Should Your US Business Choose in 2026? - <a href="https://medium.com/@shortxyz47/shopify-vs-woocommerce-vs-custom-build-what-should-your-us-business-choose-in-2026-6fddfd996b4c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Short Tin`**

+<blockquote>If you’re comparing Shopify vs WooCommerce vs custom build 2026 options, you’re staring down a decision that will shape your business for…
+Continue reading on Medium »</blockquote>

+<h3>8.
+Warum eine gute Website heute nicht mehr nur für Google gebaut werden sollte - <a href="https://medium.com/@giovannacarpi92/warum-eine-gute-website-heute-nicht-mehr-nur-f%C3%BCr-google-gebaut-werden-sollte-aa92f3a28e26?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `G.C`**

+<blockquote>SEO bleibt wichtig.
+Doch mit ChatGPT, Gemini, Perplexity und AI Overviews verändert sich, wie Menschen Unternehmen entdecken — und damit…
+Continue reading on Medium »</blockquote>

+<h3>9.
+HTTP/3 Explained (Part 2): If UDP Isn’t Reliable, Why Does HTTP/3 Use It? - <a href="https://medium.com/@davidmgbede75/http-3-explained-part-2-if-udp-isnt-reliable-why-does-http-3-use-it-95aed6bff000?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `@rnab`**
+✍️ **posted by `David Mgbede`**

-<blockquote>I inherited a Next.js service where the production image was 1.8GB.
-Every deploy dragged that whole thing across the network, cold starts…
+<blockquote>New here?
+This is Part 2 of my HTTP/3 Explained series.
 Continue reading on Medium »</blockquote>

 <br/>